-Next the beef.
-I will admit when I first made this recipe I used ground sirloin because I like how it’s lean, but it didn’t really pan out well in the dish.
+Now for the meat.
+When I first made this recipe I used ground sirloin because I like how it’s lean, but it didn’t really pan out well in the dish.
 I feel that you need some fat to help bring out the flavor in the beef, so I recommend using ground chuck.

 For the sauce, I started off with some aromatics.
 Onion, garlic, and thyme.
-Note the picture above where I removed the meat, but didn’t fully clean it out so the beef bits could help flavor the sauce.
+Note the picture above where I removed the meat, but didn’t fully clean out the dutch oven so the beef bits could help flavor the sauce.

-I added fire roasted crushed tomatoes, some herbs and spices, then passed the immersion blender through to get a smoother consistency.
+I added fire roasted crushed tomatoes, some herbs/spices, then passed the immersion blender through to get a smoother consistency.

 Next up is the bechamel sauce.
 Bechamel is a white sauce made with butter, flour, and milk.
 It’s traditionally french, but can be added to other sauces as a base for other sauces.
 In a small saucepan, melt the butter.
 When it’s fully melted, whisk in the flour until it makes this beautiful smooth roux above.